codedbyashik/Dark-Mode-Practice/README.md

-# 🌐 My Portfolio Website
+# 🌐 Dark mode practice

 This is my personal **portfolio website** built with **HTML, CSS, and JavaScript**.
 It includes a **Dark/Light mode toggle**, smooth animations, and a modern design.